Endogenous Coalition Formation in Policy Debates: How Policy Debates Unfold over Time

 Politics is about ``who gets what, when, how'' \citep{lasswell1950politics}.
 This extends far beyond institutional arenas like Congress or the executive.
-How political issues are understood and why some solutions to political problems make it onto the parliamentary and executive agendas while others are weeded out during public debate is at least of equal importance, but lacks any systematic understanding \citep{downs1972up}.
-Research on these early stages of the policy process \citep{sabatier2014theories} has been struggling to provide convincing answers to one of the most pressing questions on agenda setting: how do political actors, such as interest groups or legislators, decide to contribute normative statements about their desired policy outcomes to the public debate?
+How political issues are understood and why some solutions to political problems make it onto the parliamentary and executive agendas while others are weeded out during public debate is at least of equal importance but lacks systematic understanding \citep{downs1972up}.
+Research on these early stages of the policy process \citep{sabatier2014theories} has been struggling to provide convincing answers to one of the most pressing questions on agenda setting: How do political actors, such as interest groups or legislators, decide to contribute normative statements about their desired policy outcomes to the public debate?
 In other words, how do policy debates operate at the micro-level?

-Most newspaper articles on the politics of the day are full of quotes by political actors advocating or rejecting certain policies or policy instruments.
-Often they are in direct support or contradiction of previous statements by other political actors.
-Lay readers, journalists, and political analysts try to make sense of these statements by inferring ``camps,'' ``advocacy coalitions,'' or ``discourse coalitions'' from a policy debate \citep{sabatier1993policy, hajer1995politics}.
-In many cases, the cleavage lines seem clear either because interest groups have vested interests or because policies appeal in obvious ways to partisan ideologies of actors who run for office or a seat.
+Most newspaper articles on the politics of the day contain quotes by political actors advocating or rejecting certain policy instruments or proposals (Figure~\ref{fig:dna}).
+They are often in direct support or contradiction of previous statements by other political actors.
+Lay readers, journalists, and political analysts try to make sense of these statements by inferring ``camps'', ``advocacy coalitions'', or ``discourse coalitions'' from a policy debate \citep{sabatier1993policy, hajer1995politics}.
+In many cases, the cleavage lines seem clear, either because it is easy to associate interest groups with the policies they lobby for or because policies appeal in obvious ways to partisan ideologies of actors who run for office or a seat.
 More often, however, it is unclear why an actor adopts a specific issue stance and why this happens at the specific time it is observed.
-Indeed, the prevailing view in the literature is that policy preferences are fixed and allow only for minor modifications through policy learning \citep{sabatier1993policy, hajer1995politics}.
+The prevailing view in the literature is that policy preferences are fixed and allow only for minor modifications through policy learning \citep{sabatier1993policy, hajer1995politics}.
 Yet, the mechanisms through which learning occurs are opaque and need to be unpacked and tested.